-(Despite our struggles finding the place in the dark, this place is actually in the top two Airbnbs I’ve ever stayed at – here’s a link to the place if you’re interested).
+(Despite difficulty finding the place in the dark, this is the best Airbnb we stayed at in NZ – here’s a link to the place if you’re interested).

 However, when the host came home things made a sharp turn for the better.
-A charming man of Maori decent, our host was an expert on Abel Tasman National Park and had previously owned some guiding companies in the area.
-He gave us some solid recommendations for what to do in Abel Tasman National Park.
+A charming man of Maori decent, our host was an expert on Abel Tasman National Park, having previously owned some guiding companies in the area.
+He had one recommendation for how to spend a day in Abel Tasman National Park.

-Specifically, he told us we had to go on a full day kayak tour.
+Our host told us we had to go on a full day tour of kayaking in Abel Tasman.
 He even specified the company we had to go with, Kaiteriteri Kayaks, because they had the best trip.
-We hadn’t been planning on doing a kayak tour (well, we hadn’t planned anything at all), but our host was so adamant about it that I booked a tour at 10 pm for the following morning.
+We hadn’t been planning on doing a kayak tour (you know, as we hadn’t planned anything at all).
+But our host was so adamant, I booked a tour at 10 pm for the following morning.

 We arrived at the launch not really knowing what to expect – we hadn’t done any research on the trip, so everything we knew was from our Airbnb host.